kalfaris1/Hello-world/README.md

 # Hello-world
 Alfaris - Hello-World - Assignment
-This is my first repository in GetHub,
+This is my first repository in GitHub,
 I am glad to be on this platform.